HOME

 Dental implants are designed to be a long‑term solution and can last 20 years or more with proper care.
 The titanium implant post fuses with the jawbone permanently, but the crown or the visible restoration may need replacement after roughly 10–15 years due to normal wear and tear.
 Regular dental hygiene and check‑ups help extend the lifespan of both the implant and its restoration.

-Are dental implants painful?
+Do dental implants hurt?

 Do you have no teeth while waiting for implants?